-- Step one Nominees - > Nominees must complete the relevant form available here. - > The completed form should be sent to the designated research officer within their academic institution. - > Nominees not currently based in an Irish academic institution should forward their forms to the designated research officer at the academic institution where they held their Council1 award. - Step two Academic institutions - Academic institutions may submit nominations (one male and one female) under one or both categories.
-Academic institutions are required to maintain gender balance within any category for which they wish to submit an application.
-Therefore, an academic institution may decide to enter a total of either 2 applicants (1 male and 1 female within the same category) or 4 applicants (1 male and 1 female in each category). - > Academic institutions should select two nominees (one male and one female) for each category entered. - > Receipt of more than two nominations per category from the same academic institution is not permitted. - > The list of academic institutions eligible for funding from the Irish Research Council can be found on our website. - > Research offices should forward the nominee forms together with the academic institution overview form, available here, to rotya@research.ie no later than 4pm (Irish time) on 26 September 2019.
+- Step one Nominees - > Nominees must complete the relevant forms, available here. - > The completed form should be sent to the designated Research Officer within their academic institution. - Nominees not currently based in an Irish academic institution should forward their forms to the designated Research Officer at the academic institution where they held their Council1 award. - Step two Academic institutions - > Academic institutions may submit nominations (one male and one female) under one or both categories.
+Academic institutions are required (where possible6) to maintain gender balance within any Category for which they wish to submit an application.
+Therefore, an academic institution may decide to enter a total of either 2 applicants (1 male and 1 female within the same Category) or 4 applicants (1 male and 1 female in each Category). - > The list of academic institutions eligible for funding from the Irish Research Council can be found on our website. - Research Officers should forward the nominee forms, together with the academic institution overview form (available here), to rotya@research.ie no later than 4pm (Irish time) on 25 September 2020.